 Apple has admitted that it was deliberately slowing down older iPhones to save battery life - even on handsets that were barely three years old.
-Following an outcry over this revelation, the company has offered to replace batteries for a reduced fee (and to give users the option to turn off the 'feature' in an upcoming iOS update - read about the update to iOS 11 here).
+Following an outcry over this revelation, the company offered to replace batteries for a reduced fee and to give users the option to turn off the 'feature' as part of the iOS 11.3 update - read about that update to iOS 11 here).

 You may be viewing an older version of this story cached by Google, click here to see the latest version of this story.

 However, some iPhone 6s models are actually covered by a 2016 program that Apple started in response to an issue with shutdowns - and can have their battery replaced for free.
 Find out if you can get the battery in your iPhone replaced for free here.